heyx3/ExtendedGraphicsProgramming/README.md

     (or the templated child versions that provide extra control).
 5. Call the correct function for your pass, either `AddSimulationMaterialPass()` or `AddScreenSpaceRenderPass()` or `AddScreenSpaceComputePass()`.
-6. In your shader source, to import Material code, add the following:
+6. In your shader source, to import Material and Post-Process code, add the following:

 ````
 #include "/EGP/ScreenPass/pre.ush"